-This seminar proposes to develop an understanding of the relation between culture and alcohol consumption in light of what Gadamer calls the enigma of health or what Blum and colleagues call grey zone of well-being.
-It will be argued that the idea of well-being is fundamentally ambiguous, a grey zone.
-For this course a grey zone will be treated as an interpretive area referring to the irremediable zone of ambiguity that haunts even the most apparently resolute discourse.
-This idea points to an ontological indeterminacy; the ambiguity can never be once and for all resolved.
-This idea of the grey zone haunts all understanding and knowledge, including the facts of alcohol consumption, health, and illness.
-Rather than assuming ambiguity is bad and needs resolution, this course will take up the ambiguity embedded in discourses regarding alcohol consumption and examine the various positions taken up regarding that ambiguity.
-No discourse, including the dominant discourse of medical science, is automatically privileged.
-All discourses on alcohol consumption are examined in order to develop a strong relation to understanding and living a good life.
-An overall theme is the phenomenon of euphoria.
-Along the way we will examine concerns with, prohibition, thinking, learning and addiction.
+This seminar proposes to develop an understanding of the relation between culture, law, and alcohol consumption in light of what Gadamer calls the enigma of health or what reflexive analysis calls the grey zone of well-being.
+This grey zone is an interpretive area referring to the irremediable zone of ambiguity that haunts even the most apparently resolute discourse.
+This idea points to an ontological indeterminacy, in the face of which decisions have to be made with regard to the health of a person, a system, or a society.
+This grey zone haunts all understanding and knowledge, including the facts of health and illness, and the course seeks to create an understanding of the relation between well-being and alcohol in light of that background.
+Along the way we will examine concerns regarding conflicting disciplinary conclusions, prohibition, sociability, thinking, learning, addiction, mental health, and so on.
 In the case of all topics, the analysis will be used to tease out the way ambiguity is embedded in practices and in understandings made available through a variety of disciplinary traditions.
-For example, one of the cultural discourses concerning alcohol consumption highlights the ambiguity of the grey zone by presenting alcohol both as an aid to health (in moderation) and a source of illness (in excess).
+For example, cultural discourses concerning alcohol consumption highlight the grey zone by presenting alcohol both as an aid to and detriment to well-being.
 During the nineteenth century, the addiction paradigm was developed using alcohol consumption as the paradigmatic case; this paradigm is now applied to a myriad of behaviours.

-As with my other courses, this course has a 4-stage learning process: 1 Reading the assigned text; 2.
-Responding to a Discussion Question on the reading; 3.
-Reading other Discussion Replies and replying to one; 4.
-Attending the class which discusses the text, the posts and the replies.
+As with my other courses, this course has a 4-stage learning process: 1 Reading; 2.
+Responding online to a Discussion question on the reading; 3.
+Reading other discussion responses and replying to one online; 4.
+Attending the class which discusses the reading.
 Each stage builds on the previous stage and thus enabling students to build on their learning.
 Again, as with my other courses, the course has a strong reflexive character.
 By reflexivity I mean developing our knowledge of the subject matter and our ability to take responsibility for that knowledge.
 That is (and more formally), we want to develop our knowledge of well-being and our knowledge of what makes that knowledge possible.
 Because of this reflexive character, there will be times when the issues seem convoluted and the questions difficult and challenging.
 Thus, as with all my courses, perplexity (aporia) will be a necessary experience in this class.
+As a nurtured Socratic perplexity (aporia) is part of the experience of learning, you will need to be able to sustain your spirit despite at times feeling you do not know what is going on nor where the course is headed.
+In short, perplexity/confusion is a course objective.